-NO early payment discount as shown in section 2.3 and council pensioner concessions as shown in section 2.4 shall be applied to these charges.
+An early payment discount as shown in section 2.3 and council pensioner concessions as shown in section 2.4 will NOT be applied to these charges.

-Section 2.1 of this Revenue Statement sets out the council billing frequency and method that will be applied to these charges.
+Section 2.1 and 2.2 of this Revenue Statement sets out the council billing frequency and method that will be applied to these charges.